Peripherals

 Monitor

 Sanyo Apple did not offer any monitor for the Apple-1.
-Some owners used monitors, some TVs.
-Some owners used an RF modulator to get the signal through the antenna connector.
+Some owners used monitors, some used TVs.
+Some used an RF modulator to get the signal through the antenna connector.
 A wide selection of different monitors/TVs were used.
 Some famous auction pictures show a square monitor, the Sanyo VM-4509 or Sanyo VM-4209.

 Sanyo